 **Related Video Above: In Motion with Parkinson’s Disease.**

 “[Parkinson’s] banging on the door … I’m not going to lie, it’s getting hard.
 It’s getting harder.
-It’s getting tougher,” he told Pauley.
+It’s getting tougher,” he said.
 “Every day it’s tougher … that’s the way it is.”

 Fox explained that after a surgery to remove a benign tumor on his spine, he’s had more trouble walking and broken multiple bones.
 He said Parkinson’s is something you die with, not something you die from.